JessicaGarson/NYU-Intro-to-Python-Spring-2018/Admin/Syllabus.md

 We'll be using jupyter notebooks for the next class.
 We'll talk about file handling, virtual environments, install our first library.

-- Git basics
+- Virtual environments
 - Jupyter notebooks introduction
 - File handling in python
-- Virtual environments
 - Pandas
+- Homework 3 show and tell

 ## Monday March 12th
 6:30 - 8:00 PM